 I first saw Blethyn in Mike Leigh’s 1996 film Secrets and Lies, in which she gave a legendary, shattering performance.

 I haven’t done all my homework on Vera, but I’d bet my Addis that the writers are consciously channeling aspects of Columbo in the character of Vera.
 Her raincoat probably has its own dressing room.
-It’s a very unattractive raincoat.
+It’s a world-weary raincoat.
 She calls everyone “pet,” the great and the small, the feckless and the downright nasty.
 It’s disarming and irritating at the same time.
 She has a lovely, lilting voice, except when she roars in anger, which is when she is most magnificent.

 Also: she knows how to run a damn investigation, which is more than I can say for some of these TV detectives these days.
 Vera has her staff jumping at all times.